Gone Baby Gone: Plot

-In Dorchester, Boston, P.I.
-Patrick Kenzie and his partner and girlfriend Angie Gennaro witness a televised plea by Helene McCready for the return of her abducted four-year-old daughter Amanda, who was last seen with her favorite doll, Mirabelle.
+In mid June 2006, in Dorchester, Boston, private investigator Patrick Kenzie and his partner and girlfriend Angie Gennaro witness a televised plea by Helene McCready for the return of her abducted four-year-old daughter Amanda, who was last seen with her favorite doll, Mirabelle.
 Amid the media frenzy, Amanda's aunt Bea and uncle Lionel hire the pair to find her.

-Patrick and Angie meet with police detectives Remy Bressant and Nick Poole, who tell them about Corwin Earle, a known child molester whom they consider a suspect.
-Patrick asks a criminal associate, Bubba, to look for Earle and also discovers that Helene and her boyfriend Ray, are addicts and drug mules for local Haitian drug lord Cheese, and had recently stolen $130,000 from him.
+Patrick and Angie meet with Boston Police Department detectives Remy Bressant and Nick Poole, who tell them about Corwin Earle, a known child molester whom they consider a suspect.
+Patrick asks a criminal associate, Bubba, to look for Earle and also discovers that Helene and her boyfriend Ray are addicts and drug mules for local Haitian drug lord Cheese, and had recently stolen $130,000 from him.
 After finding Ray has been murdered by Cheese's men, Patrick and Angie join Remy and Nick to find Amanda, whom they now believe has been taken by Cheese.
 Helene reveals she buried the money in Ray’s backyard and tearfully makes Patrick promise he will bring Amanda home alive.

 Patrick meets with Cheese and tries to negotiate returning the stolen money in exchange for Amanda, but he denies any involvement in the girl's disappearance.
 The following day, Captain Jack Doyle reads Patrick a telephone transcript of Cheese calling the station to set up an exchange for the girl.
 The exchange at a nearby quarry is botched after a gunfight breaks out, and Cheese is killed.
 It is believed that Amanda fell into the quarry's pond and drowned; Angie retrieves Mirabelle and returns it to Helene.
 Doyle, whose own daughter was killed years before, takes responsibility for the botched exchange and goes into early retirement.

 Two months later, a seven-year-old boy is abducted in Everett, a city near Boston, and Patrick receives information from Bubba that Corwin Earle is living with two married cocaine addicts.
 The two visit the house and Patrick observes evidence of the abducted boy, so he returns with Remy and Nick late at night to rescue him.
 Before they can enter the house, the woman starts shooting and fatally wounds Nick before chasing Patrick into Corwin's room.
 He discovers the dead child and executes Corwin as Remy arrives and kills the woman.
 The following evening, an intoxicated Remy tries to alleviate Patrick's guilt, confiding that he once planted evidence to help a family escape from an abusive husband.
 When Remy discloses that Ray was the one who told him about the abusive husband, Patrick becomes suspicious, as Remy had previously said that he did not know Ray.